 Our business strategy focuses on both organic growth and targeted acquisitions.
-An example of this was our recent acquisition of Triumph Community Bank in October 2013 as well as our recently completed acquisition of Doral Money and its related CLO management assets in March 2015.
-We have incurred, and expect to continue to incurring, substantial expenses in connection with these recently completed acquisitions and integrating the operations of the acquired businesses with our operations.
-We anticipate that any future acquisitions would involve similarly substantial expenses.
+We anticipate that any future acquisitions would involve substantial transaction expenses and expenses associated with integrating the operations of the acquired businesses with our operations.
 These expenses may exceed the savings that we expect to receive for the elimination of duplicative expenses and the realization of economies of scale.
 We may fail to realize some or all of the anticipated benefits of our recently completed and possible future acquisitions if the integration process for these acquisitions takes longer or is more costly than expected or otherwise fails to meet our expectations.
-Such integration processes, particularly in the case of acquisitions of businesses several times our size (as was the case the Triumph Community Bank when we acquired it), will be a time-consuming and expensive process that could significantly disrupt our existing services, even if effectively and efficiently planned and implemented.
+Such integration processes will be a time-consuming and expensive process that could significantly disrupt our existing services, even if effectively and efficiently planned and implemented.